kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 `kind` for Windows requires Linux containers.
 To switch between Linux and Windows containers see [this page][switch between windows and linux containers].

 Windows containers are not like Linux containers and do not support running docker in docker and therefore cannot support kind.

-## Non-AMD64 Architectures

-KIND does not currently ship pre-built images for non-amd64 architectures.
-In the future we may, but currently demand has been low and the cost to build has been high.

-To use kind on other architectures, you need to first build a base image and then build a node image.

-Run `images/base/build.sh` and then taking note of the built image name use `kind build node-image --base-image=kindest/base:tag-i-built`.

-There are more details about how to do this in the [Quick Start] guide.

 ## Unable to pull images